 - Photography of certain labelled objects

-Please note that parents, guardians and carers remain responsible for the behaviour of their child or children or vulnerable adults while in the Museum buildings and grounds.
+Please note that parents, guardians and companions to visitors with disabilities remain responsible for the behaviour of their child or children or vulnerable adults while in the Museum buildings and grounds.
 Teachers and supervisors of groups are responsible and accountable for all members of the group they accompany.

 Any person who does not comply with our regulations may be removed from the Museum grounds and buildings.